 The Import Project dialog opens.

 - 4. From the My Projects field, select the project you want to import. - 5.
-Next to the Destination folder field, click i and choose the folder where you want the imported project to be stored on your computer. - 6.
-Click OK. - 7.
-When the import is finished, you can click Open to launch the project in Flare.
-Otherwise, you can click Cancel.
+Next to the Destination folder field, click and choose the folder where you want the imported project to be stored on your computer.